Lillu70/TIAD/README.md

  - Make sure you have MSVC installed and you're in luck as it comes with Visual Studio.

- There are couple of ways to actually get Microsofts compiler to work in any any file:
+ There are couple of ways to actually get Microsofts compiler to work from any directory:
  - Option A) Simply search for "Developer Command Prompt" Your instaled version should popup.

  - Option B) Open the cp.bat in your favorite text editor.
 Replace the path in there with where every our "vcvars64.bat" is located.
 It's likely the same, but it's a good idea to check. "vcvars64.bat" Enables running the compiler/linker from any directory.
 Save and close cp.bat, then run it!
 It will open a command prompt (with access to the compiler) in the project directory.